PKoopmann/pkoopmann.github.io/wedding-in-progress/movingAround.md

 ![ambass](Picture15.png)

 **IMPORTANT**:
-Do these options sound unreasonable or problematic and you would like us to organize for you a lift, e.g. by taxi?
+Do these options sound unreasonable or problematic and you would like us to organize for you a lift by taxi?
 Please get in touch and we will see what we can do!